Pool House Farm Fishery

 300-year-old pit with an interesting history

 A 300-year-old former clay pit about three minutes drive from Junction 9 of the M42 motorway, it was dug to provide building material for nearby Middleton village about a mile away and was originally two separate pools with a bank which ran across from what is now Peg 3 to Peg 15.
 About 30 years ago the outlet of the pool was filled in.
 This raised the water levels and resulted in the two pools merging into one, although the former embankment which divided the two waters can still be found running across the pool about two-and-a-half feet under the surface – a favourite haunt for carp in warmer weather.

-Current owner Cedric Heys said that when he took over the pool 30 years ago it was unfishable, having been allowed to go stagnant, overgrown and covered in duckweed.
+When former owner Cedric Heys bought the pool more than 30 years ago it was unfishable, having been allowed to go stagnant, overgrown and covered in duckweed.
 All around the edges were mounds of hardcore, concrete blocks and iron bars which were going to be used to fill in the pool.
 Instead of filling it in, Cedric decided to reinstate the pool and develop it as a fishery, so he set about landscaping the surrounding area, burying the hardcore, concrete blocks and iron bars and grassing over the surface to make it as it is today.

 He then set about making it possible to walk all the way round the pool, creating pathways of motorway planings around the top end and constructing a wooden walkway round part of the pool which would have otherwise been inaccessible.
 Much of the work was done by hand using spade and wheelbarrow.